Student Loan Borrower Assisstance

 Income-Driven Repayment

-• Your payments are based on your income, family size, and which plan you enroll in.
+• Your payments are generally based on your income, family size, and which plan you enroll in.
 Payments can be as low as $0.
-You need to recertify each year and your payments may change based on your income.
+You usually need to recertify your income each year, and your payments may change based on changes in your income and family size.

-• After 20-25 years of payments on an IDR plan, any amount remaining is canceled, but you may be able to pay off your loans sooner.
+• After 20-30 years of payments on an IDR plan, any amount you still owe should be automatically canceled.

 • This is the best option if you’re seeking PSLF cancellation or an affordable monthly payment that is based on your income.